damonkeys/covid-checkin/docker/README.md

 ./buildDockerImage.sh biz
 ```

-To build all containers there is a script for multiple call the buildDockerImage.sh script. _This script is needed to add new servers if we add one to our environment!_
+To build all containers there is a script for multiple call the buildDockerImage.sh script. _This script is needed to
+add new servers if we add one to our environment!_ The script builds the dbmate-image with all migrations too.
 ```
 cd docker
 ./buildAll.sh
 ```

 ## Start-Scripts
-For starting the docker-containers in tools folder you find the `startDocker.sh` script.
+To start the containers in the tools folder you find the `startStack.sh` script.

 ```
 cd tools
-./startDocker.sh <stage> <build>
+./startStack.sh <stage> <build>
 ```

 The two parameters are for controlling the starting.

 1. The first parameter stage expect dev or prod.
-With this parameter you control some environment-variables for the docker-container.
+With this parameter you control some environment-variables for the container.
 You find this environment-variables in the folder `docker/env`.
 For both stages there are one env-file:
     ```
     .env.dev
     .env.prod